 There is no set number of lessons, as each student is unique and has different interests and goals.
 One way to approach lessons is to think about it in the same way that one would approach learning any new skill, such as tennis or music.
 Time and experience lead to deeper understanding.

 I recommend that students initially try a few lessons to see if the Alexander Technique is for them.
 After that, it is advisable to take lessons once or twice a week for at least several months, and to follow the teacher’s recommendations for work on oneself between lessons.
 More frequent lessons early on can jump-start a student’s understanding and progress.

-Some students who initially come for a particular reason such as chronic pain or to improve posture find that the positive effects of lessons carry over into other aspects of life, and will continue to study in that context, or take a break and return to lessons at another time with new goals and interests.
+Some students who initially come for a particular reason such as chronic pain or to improve posture find that the positive effects of lessons carry over into other aspects of life, and will continue their study in that context, or take a break and return to lessons at another time with new goals and interests.

-A typical lesson is 45 minutes in length, and may include table work, chair work, everyday movements such as walking and bending, and skilled activities of the student’s interest.
+A typical in-person lesson is 45 minutes in length, and may include table work, chair work, everyday movements such as walking and bending, and skilled activities of the student’s interest.
 Table work provides an opportunity for “active rest”, a way of giving your mind and body a chance to unwind.
 While wearing comfortable clothing and lying on a padded table, fully awake and alert, your head, arms, and legs are guided into easy movement and improved range of motion.

 In upright work you will be guided into sitting and standing, walking, bending, becoming more aware of how you carry out these simple activities every day.
 Easy movement activities and stretches are also incorporated into the lessons to facilitate an improvement in flexibility and range of motion.